Nano Lopez Reveals the Magic of His Nanimals

 In Lopez’s narrative:

 “Elizabeth is full of enthusiasm because she can’t wait to get to the mall where she’s meeting some of her friends to help her go shopping.
 In her purse, also known as her life support system, she has lots of stuff which I don’t know of, but she certainly did not forget her credit card.”

 A number of Lopez’s Nanimals are cats, such a Suzie Q, Catfish Lily, and Lucy.
 He says the way a domestic cat’s fur hides its anatomy provides a challenge, which could explain why he has created so many.

 “Cats are difficult to find the anatomy…unless it’s a wet, skinny kind of naked cat, but they’re not that pretty,” he says.

 Of course, the cats have appropriate personalities.
 Lucy is waiting for her owner—her “butler”—to pour some milk while she naps or plays with a ball of yarn.

 Lopez says he is continuously inspired by animals, so he has many more he would like to make.

 “There are a lot of animals that are waiting for me,” he says.

-For information on how to collect Nano Lopez artwork, contact our gallery consultants at (800) 521-9654 ext.
-4 or email@example.com after hours.
+To learn more about how you can reserve one of Lopez’s made-on-demand sculptures, contact our gallery consultants at (800) 521-9654 ext.
+4 or email@example.com.